EECS 373 Lab 7: Data Converters

 values for your post lab report.

-When you tilt the board to the right, what smallest value do you read?
+Accelerometer Question 1b) When you tilt the board to the right, what smallest voltage you read on the Y axis?

-When you tilt the board to the left , what largest value do you read?
+Accelerometer Question 1c) When you tilt the board to the left , what largest voltage you read on the Y axis ?

 Voltage Scaling and Buffering